jdiehll/correcTIR/README.md

 ### Running the Processing Pipeline

-To successfully run the TIRPost package, follow these steps:
+To successfully run the correcTIR package, follow these steps:

 1. Prepare Your Files
 * Ensure all required files are in the correct format, naming convention, and folder structure.
 * Update and name your configuration file as "config.json" with your specific input details.
-* Be sure all required TIRPost dependencies are installed (see [Requirements](#requirements) section).
+* Be sure all required correcTIR dependencies are installed (see [Requirements](#requirements) section).
 _ Again we recommend working in a virtual environment._

 2. Navigate to the Project Folder
 Open a terminal and move into the project directory:
 ```
-cd TIRPost
+cd correcTIR
 ```

 3. Run the Processing Pipeline